rapidsai/rapids.ai/quick.md

 # Step 2: Install Environment
 {: .section-title-full }

-For most installations, you will need a Conda or Docker environments installed for RAPIDS.
+You will need a Conda or Docker environments installed for RAPIDS.
 Note, these examples are structured for installing on Ubuntu.
 Please modify appropriately for CentOS / Rocky Linux.
 Windows 11 has a **[separate installation guide](wsl2.html)**.

 {% endcapture %}
 {% include slopecap.html